Why Are Workers' Compensation Benefits Better Than Disability Benefits?

 • Workers' compensation covers all appropriate medical expenses with no limitations on the final amount and no deductibles for you.
 Even personal health care plans may not cover you as well as workers' compensation.

-What Happens If My PA Employer Denies Me Workers' Compensation Benefits?
+What Happens If My Employer Denies Me Workers' Compensation Benefits?

 If your employer denies your initial claim, you are still eligible to apply for other benefits.
 Applying for those benefits does not prevent you from filing a workers' compensation claim.
 Make sure you attach your employer's Notice of Denial form when you file your claim.